TechDufus/TravLang/ocamltest/README.md

 ## Purpose

-The ocamltest tool has been introduced to replace most of the makefiles logic.
+The travlangtest tool has been introduced to replace most of the makefiles logic.
 It takes a test program as its input and derives from annotations stored as a special comment at the beginning of the program the exact way to compile and run it.
-Thus the test-specific metadata are stored in the test file itself and clearly separated from the machinery required to perform the actual tasks, which is centralized in the ocamltest tool.
+Thus the test-specific metadata are stored in the test file itself and clearly separated from the machinery required to perform the actual tasks, which is centralized in the travlangtest tool.

 ## Constraints